LeeZeHao/Kiki_Delivery_Docs/testing/unittest.md

 4. Can get WebRTC connection information from Firebase Firestore + log its own
 5. Can establish WebRTC connection to drone
 6. Can send control signal via WebRTC data channel to drone
 7. Can use URL arguments (email + access key) to authenticate user and verify access
+8. While open, will continuously update available usage time of user in the UI
-8. While open, will continuously decrease available usage time of user in Firebase Firestore
+9. While open, will decrease available usage time of user in Firebase Firestore at set intervals
-9. If available usage time is depleted, disconnects user from drone
+10. If available usage time is depleted, disconnects user from drone

 ##### Drone side web app
 1. Can use the mic and camera of the drone